 My tax career began pretty much out of university at the CRA, in Collections, where I moved up, across, over and up again through their division with stops in Enforcement, Taxpayer Relief (then Fairness), Audit, Directors Liability, Training, Mentoring, GST, GST/HST, Payroll, Corporate Tax, Personal tax, and probably much more.

-If you have a collections, compliance or audit issue with the CRA, MRQ, IRS or with the CRTC, WSIB or any aspect of those agencies, inTAXicating is the place you need to contact.
+If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact.

-inTAXicating has entered into a strategic partnership with Goldhar and Associates, to create Goldhar Tax Solutions.
-This partnership allows my team to include amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.
+inTAXicating works in strategic partnership with amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.

 When dealing with governments, knowledge is power.
 We possess strong understanding of government so we know what the next step is before the government does.

 When you have a collections problem with the CRA, do you hire a graphic artist?
 No, you get a former collector who trained the staff, and who worked as a resource officer for 5 years.
 Then you know you are on the right track to resolving your tax problem(s).